NoTabaco/smiley-cam/README.md

 # smiley-cam

-iOS / Android App that takes photos only when you smile
+iOS / Android App that takes photos only when you smile.